 Pricing your merchandise right is crucial when you're having a yard sale.
 If you set the prices too high, your stuff won't sell.
 If your prices are too low, you lose money you could have made.
-To make the process a little easier, here are 18 do's and don'ts of garage sale pricing:
+To make the process a little easier, here are a few do's and don'ts of garage sale pricing.

 - Price everything before the sale starts.

 - Price each item individually.
 The only exceptions are groups of like items that are all priced the same, such as books.
-Then, put them all on a table together.
+Place all of these on a table together.
 Make a simple sign with big lettering that says "Books $1 each" or whatever price you've set.
 Hang the sign on the front of the table or on the wall behind it.

-- Use a fine-point marker to write your prices on plain stickers (if you can't find pre-printed ones).
+- Use a fine-point marker to write your prices on plain stickers or use pre-printed stickers.
 It's easier to read than a ballpoint pen, especially for shoppers who forget their reading glasses.

 - Opt for low-tack stickers (if you can find them).
 They're easier to remove from porcelain, paper, wood, and glass.

-- Visit some area yard sales to get a feel for local pricing on different merchandise types.
+- Visit some area yard sales to get a feel for local pricing on different types of things.
 If most sellers price hardbound books at 50 cents to $1, yours won't sell at $3 each.
 If name-brand blue jeans typically sell for $2 in your neighborhood, marking yours at 25 cents per pair is way too low.

 - Research items that might be valuable.
 Check a price guide and do a completed item search on eBay.
 If you find an identical piece, you can print the listing and attach it to your item to demonstrate value, but don't expect to get that price at a yard sale.
 If your piece is worth money, you might do better selling it elsewhere.

-- Assume shoppers will haggle.
-On pricey pieces and large items such as furniture, build some negotiating room into your sticker price.
-Adding an additional 15 to 20 percent to your minimum gives you some room to lower the price.
+- Assume that shoppers will haggle.
+On pricey pieces and large items such as furniture, build some negotiating room (15 to 20 percent above your minimum) into the sticker price.

 - Mark the price tags on pricey pieces as "Firm" if you're not willing to haggle at all.

 - Don't display your yard sale goods without prices.
-That's one of the most irritating mistake sellers make.
+That's one of the most irritating mistakes sellers make.
 Yard sales get hectic, and nobody wants to wait in line just to get a price.
-Shy shoppers may even leave without asking.
+Shy or impatient shoppers may even leave without asking.

 - Don't put stickers on old album covers, collectible magazines, book dust jackets, or vintage paper goods, such as postcards or posters (often called ephemera, and it's often quite collectible).
 The adhesive may cause damage.
 Opt instead for pieces of low-tack painter's tape.

 - Don't pause before giving a price when a customer asks.
 When you hesitate before answering, the shopper assumes you're sizing him up for his ability to pay.
 The exception is if you've already reached the haggling stage, where hesitation is a legitimate tactic.

 - Don't base your price on what you paid for the item.
 Remember that you're selling used merchandise.
 You may see the strappy designer sandals that cost you $200 at a department store, but your customers see them as used shoes that contained a stranger's feet.